dragon-dune/dragon-dune/README.md

 1. Not pay for an artifact card in the bidding round.
-2. Pay half of regular price for mercenaries in the Bidding and Rrecrutement round.
+2. Pay half of regular price for mercenaries in the Bidding and Recruitment round.
-3. Move through one additional territory with your moved units in in the Bidding and Recrutement round.
+3. Move through one additional territory with your moved units in in the Bidding and Recruitment round.
 4. Ask what artifact is going to be played by your opponent in battle.
 5. May be played as an artifact in battle with a value of 1.